v-research/website/about.md

             </div>
             <!-- modal body -->
             <div class="modal-body">
                 We believe a more scientific approach will stem from a secure-by-design approach and this is how we work.
 This is our educated guess but "there is no royal road to science" so, any idea or criticism is welcome.
 We have many <a href="team.html">publications</a> on cybersecurity in international conferences, we have <a href="http://marcorocchetto.eu/patents.html" target="blank">patents</a> in the field of cybersecurity, and an extensive network of researchers both in academia and industry.
 We welcome new unsolved challenges in the field of cybersecurity.
-Our openness allow us to freely collaborate on foundational problems such as the definition of a cybersecurity scientific theory; a tough journey that keeps us at the very edge of cybersecurity science and engineering
+Our openness allow us to freely collaborate on foundational problems such as the definition of a cybersecurity scientific theory; a tough journey at the very edge of cybersecurity science and engineering.
             </div>
         </div>
     </div>